balmoral/volt-highcharts/README.md

 With opal-highcharts, which completely wraps the Highcharts API in client-side Ruby (and comes bundled with volt-highcharts), you now have simple access to query and modify methods on the chart and all of its elements.
 No Native wraps or backticks required.

-As reactivity support is improved, there should be less need for direct manipulation of the chart.
+However, as reactivity support is improved, there should be less need for direct manipulation of the chart.

 ## To do